statamic/v2-docs/content/collections/docs/installing.md

 #### Running in a subdirectory {#subdir}

-Gut check time.
+Let's pause for just a moment.
 Do you want to run in a subdirectory for the right reason?
 Using Statamic in a `blog` subdirectory in an existing site is one such reason.
 Not feeling like setting up a virtual host isn't.
 We can't stop you, but if you plan to run the site in webroot in production, you should do the same thing in development.

-Professional advice given, you'll need to do this:
+Professional advice given, where's what to do:

 - Open `index.php` and change `$site_root` from `"/"` to `"/your_subdirectory/"`
 - Open `site/settings/system.yaml` and change the URL from `/` to `/your_subdirectory/`

-Good to go.
+Done.

 ### Step 2: Set permissions {#permissions}

-Statamic needs to be able to write to the 4 included folders, and their subfolders.
+Every Statamic instance needs full write access to the following 3 directories recursively (e.g. all their subfolders and files).

 - `site`
 - `local`
 - `statamic`
-- `assets`

 In order to have write access, the necessary permissions depend on which system user PHP is running as and which user owns the files and folders.
 Here are some recommendations.
-When in doubt, bump it up:
+When in doubt, just use `777`:

 - If they are the same user, use `744`.
 - If they are the same group, use `774`.